kylefmohr/pysky/README.md

 ## Session Management

-Behind the scenes, the `BskyClient` constructor checks the database for the most recent cached session, an accessJwt/refreshJwt pair serialized to the table `bsky_session`.
-If none exist, a session is created and saved to the table.
+Upon the first attempted request to a hostname other than the public `public.api.bsky.app`, `BskyClient` checks the database for the most recent cached session, an accessJwt/refreshJwt pair serialized to the table `bsky_session`.
+If none exist and the `BSKY_AUTH_USERNAME/BSKY_AUTH_PASSWORD` environment variables are set, a session is established and saved to the table.
+If the credentials aren't set, a `pysky.NotAuthenticated` exception will be raised.

-If a session is found in the database, the Bluesky API is not called to establish a new session.
-If on the first (or any subsequent) use of this session the API responds with an `ExpiredToken` error, a new session is established and saved to `bsky_session`.
-The API call is automatically repeated with the new token.
+If on the first (or any subsequent) use of the current session the API responds with an `ExpiredToken` error, a new session is established and saved to `bsky_session`.
+The API call that was interrupted by the expiration is automatically repeated with the new session.

-If the default public hostname (public.api.bsky.app) is being called, the auth header is not sent in the request.
+If a request is made to the default public hostname `public.api.bsky.app` then the session headers, if a session has been established, are not sent in the request.

 ## Database Logging